cwt/wormhole/README.md

 Run with authentication

 -   Create an empty directory on your docker host
--   Create an authentication file contains username and password in this format `username:password`
+-   Create an authentication file that contains username and password in this format `username:password`
 -   Link that directory to the container via option `-v` and also run wormhole container with option `-a /path/to/authentication_file`